Review: Skoda Kamiq (2019)

 Skoda Kamiq (2019): What's It Like Inside?

 Skoda’s latest infotainment system is available in three different screen sizes from 6.5 to 9.2 inches.
-Test car was fitted with the largest (and most expensive) system which lifts the cabin significantly.
+All of our test cars have featured the largest (and most expensive) system which lifts the cabin significantly.
 It’s simple to use, although some might find its lack of conventional buttons frustrating, but the in-built navigation is clear and easy to operate.
 Wireless Apple CarPlay and Android Auto are available, too.
-There's also an Audi-like digital instrument cluster which is likely to be an expensive optional extra.
+There's also an Audi-like digital instrument cluster which is standard on SE L models.

 Child seats that fit a Skoda Kamiq (2019)Our unique Car Seat Chooser shows you which child car seats will fit this car and which seat positions that they will fit, so that you don't have to check every car seat manufacturer's website for compatibility.